This is a gear review about the best ultralight tents for backpacking and thru-hiking in 2023.

 > A little heavier than other tents in this review

-I used Big Agnes Copper Spur HV UL2 while hiking parts of the Pacific Crest Trail and BikePacking through Mexico.
-I loved the backpacking tent.
+I used Big Agnes Copper Spur HV UL2 while hiking parts of the Pacific Crest Trail and Bikepacking through Mexico.
+I love this backpacking tent.
+But is the 3-person version that is really great as a 3P Backpacking tent.
+While it is on the heavy side, there is a lot to like

-The Big Agnes Copper Spur HV UL2 has a large interior space for a two-person lightweight backpacking tent.
+The Big Agnes Copper Spur HV UL3 is one of the more spacious ultralight tents.
+It has a large interior space for a 3-person lightweight backpacking tent.
 There are two doors and two vestibules that are big enough to cook in if the weather is bad.
-The one person has only one door and vestibule.

 Many people report that the tents are slightly less waterproof than Nemo but as I have used both I believe they are equal in their waterproofness.

-Overall this is one of the best freestanding tents, in fact, it is one of the best backpacking tents at the moment.
+Overall this is one of the best freestanding backpacking tents, in fact, it is the best 3P backpacking tent for 2024.
 A good balance between the interior size, cost, and light-packed weight.
-Recommended for a couple wanting a lightweight two-person backpacking tent.
+Recommended for a couple wanting extra room or a generous sized three-person backpacking tent.

 Compare Prices: